-If you read the posts on our powder room transformation and the decoupage medicine cabinet, you probably couldn’t help but notice the mirror that we refurbished and brought back to life.
+You probably couldn’t help but notice the this vintage mirror update if you read the posts on our powder room makeover and the medicine cabinet diy.
 This is how it looked after we carefully removed the mirror glass from the frame.

 The mirror was something we found amongst the piles of stuff buried in our own basement!
-It had belonged to my husband’s great grandmother and somehow he ended up with it.
+And it had belonged to my husband’s great grandmother; somehow he ended up with it.

 Some of the crisp detail of the molding was lost beneath the layers of paint and the paint was also chipping.
 Because of those issues, even though we were repainting it, we decided to strip it down to bare wood.